lawmurray/gpu-gemm/README.md

 The code uses 32-bit array indexing, and will not work with matrices larger than 32768x32768 without modification to avoid integer overflow.

+> Consider sharing your results as a [discussion](https://github.com/lawmurray/gpu-gemm/discussions).
+You can copy and paste the output table directly, as it is in GitHub compatible Markdown.

 ## Benchmarking